All Episodes

 So you're on a mountain.

-You're on top of a mountain, on a mountain bike.
+You're on top of a mountain on a mountain bike.

 That was the worst job I ever did.

-Holy crap, did it suck.
+Holy crap, did it suck?

-And my girlfriend was French-Canadian, and French-Canadians are very lazy.
+And my girlfriend was French Canadian.

 They're spoiled brats.

-So since the FLQ, the Front en Libération du Québec, where they blew up a building and killed a guy, the country's reaction to that act of terrorism in 1970 was total and utter capitulation.
+So since the FLQ, the Front de Libération du Québec, where they blew up a building and killed a guy, the country's reaction to that act of terrorism in 1970 was total and utter capitulation.

-They said, we are the niggers of Canada!
+They said, we are the niggers of Canada.

-And they went, oh, okay, instead of saying, how dare you?
+Instead of saying, how dare you?

 Or what the hell are you talking about?